What is PharmaCare?

 It will remain your choice to remain in or opt out of your private, employer-sponsored or other public health care coverage, just as it currently is.
-However, by opting out, some of the benefits you receive through your private insurance coverage may not be eligible benefits under FNHA Health Benefits (e.g. physiotherapy and chiropractic treatment).
+However, some of the benefits you receive through your private insurance coverage may not be an eligible benefit under FNHA Health Benefits (e.g. physiotherapy and chiropractic treatment).

-It will be important to change to a drug that PharmaCare covers as soon as it makes sense to do so; you can make this decision with your health care provider based on what is best for you.
+It will be important to make this decision with your health care provider based on what is best for your health.
 If you and your health care provider decide that only a specific drug meets your needs and it is not covered, your health care provider may be able to request PharmaCare Special Authority coverage for you.

 Yes, however you may need to fill your prescriptions before travelling.

 Currently, pharmaceutical benefits for FNHA clients are provided by Health Canada and the Non-Insured Health Benefit (NIHB) program through buy-back.
 NIHB is a federal program, which means it can offer coverage for prescriptions filled in other provinces.
-PharmaCare is a provincial program, so it cannot cover prescriptions filled outside of BC.
+PharmaCare is a provincial program, so it cannot directly pay for prescriptions filled outside of BC.

 If you are travelling outside of BC for an extended period of time, you may need to fill your prescription at an out-of-province pharmacy and be reimbursed upon your return to BC.
 FNHA is developing a reimbursement process for prescriptions filled out-of-province.